geoserver/docker/README.md

 ```
 ## Environment Variables

-Following is the list of the all the environment variables that can be passed down to the geoserver docker image, you can check the defaul values for an image using `docker inspect [IMAGE_NAME]`
+Following is the list of the all the environment variables that can be passed down to the geoserver docker image, you can check the default values for an image using `docker inspect [IMAGE_NAME]`
 | VAR NAME | DESCRIPTION | SAMPLE VALUE |
 |--------------|-----------|------------|
 | PATH | Used by geoserver internally to find all the libs | `/usr/local/sbin:/usr/local/bin:` |